StuartJO/ThalamicGradients/README.md

 ### Mouse brain hierarchy

-We used an updated version of the brain hierarchy data used in the above.
+We used an updated version of the brain hierarchy data used in the above (from [this paper](https://www.nature.com/articles/s41586-019-1716-z)).
 The file can be downloaded [here](https://github.com/AllenInstitute/MouseBrainHierarchy/blob/master/Output/TCCT_CCconf_iter.xls).
 Put it in ./data/preprocessed

 ### Getting neuromaps data

-In python, run
+Run

 ```
-GetNeuroMaps.py
+python ./code/preprocessing/GetNeuroMaps.py
 ```
 Note you need the [Connectome Workbench](https://www.humanconnectome.org/software/connectome-workbench) to be installed for the above to work.
 This will download all the maps in the _current_ neuromaps release, so might not get the original 72 I used.